prey/prey-node-client/README.md

 Good question.

-In plain klingon, Prey is a command-line application that runs in the background at specific times to check whether it should send data, perform any actions or just go back to sleep.
-These actions can be triggered using different methods, the most common being by using the Prey Control Panel.
+In plain klingon, Prey is a command-line application that runs in the background and regularly checks whether it should perform an action or send any data to a specified endpoint.
+These commands can be triggered using different methods, the most common being through the Prey Control Panel.

-## How it works

-In principle, this client works in a very similar way to the [Bash client](https://github.com/prey/prey-bash-client).
-The script is called at regular intervals via Cron (Mac, Linux) or CronSVC (a Windows System Service), and in addition whenever a network change is detected in the system.

-Network events are triggered whenever an interface goes down or up, e.g. when the system boots up, when the laptop's lid is opened, or when the computer connects to a different Wifi network.

-In addition, this client includes a number of new features such as the ability to use different drivers for fetching data or triggering actions.
-One example is the Campfire driver, which disguises Prey as a chat bot and lets you control it by chatting with it, very much like Github's [Hubot](http://hubot.github.com).

 ## Requirements